 Your annual campaign will need a comprehensive and integrated fundraising system if you want to accurately track progress, collect key data, and continue to solicit donations.
 We recommend:

 - A dedicated fundraising platform.
-The Qgiv suite offers tools to help with donation forms, peer-to-peer fundraising, text giving, event management, auction management, and even in-person giving kiosks.
+The Qgiv suite offers tools to help with donation forms, peer-to-peer fundraising, text giving, event management, auction management, and even in-person giving apps.
 With our all-in-one system, each part of your annual campaign is easy to customize and plan out.
 Create beautiful giving forms and connect with supporters with our effective communication tools to keep donors coming back and build those important relationships.

 - A constituent relationship management (CRM) system.
 This is the place where all of your donor and fundraising data will live.
 Ensure your fundraising platform can easily integrate with your CRM so that all of your data remains centralized and easily accessible.
 Some great CRMs that can integrate with Qgiv include Salesforce, Raiser’s Edge NXT, Bloomerang, Neon, Kindful, and more.